LavenderFive/injective-node-monitoring/README.md

 ## Setup Grafana

 ### Peggo Grafana Dashboard
-This monitoring solution comes built in with Rhinostake's Aptos Monitoring dashboard, and will require all of its setup to work.
-Grafana, Prometheus, and Infinity are installed automatically, but setting up the Prometheus jobs is still necessary.
+This monitoring solution comes built in with a *very basic* Peggo Monitoring dashboard, which works out of the box.
+Grafana, Prometheus, and Infinity are installed automatically.

 #### 1. Create Persistent Storage
 To support persistent storage, you'll first need to create the volume: